 Whether your child decides to work for a corporation or chart his own entrepreneurial course, he will need a variety of “soft skills” outside of those quantifiable academic skills he graduates with.
 One of those valuable skills is the ability to learn anything for himself.
 Here are 7 was we can mentor our student and develop an independent researcher:

-- Encourage an interest.
 Everyone is interested in something.
 A student will be far more motivated to research something he is interested in than something contrived.
-We can provide the time and resources, and feed those interests as they show themselves.
+Our role is to provide time and resources, and to feed those interests as they show themselves.

-- Get organized.
 Help your child find an organizing tool for keeping notes, summaries, timelines, and any other fruit his research yields.
-His work can be organized in a variety of formats from Microsoft OneNote or OpenOffice, to a simple notebook.

 10 Ways to Use Notebooking: #9 Research & Projects